RolandWildes/RolandWildes.github.io/README.md

 As a mostly self-taught programmer my skills coming into the program were very basic.
 My programming skills for languages was mainly limited to Java with some use of Python and HTTP/xml but very limited overall.
 The program has expanded my knowledge on all my previous skills and has taught me many new skills and techniques I use regularly with my programming today.

-For this project I chose to enhance one of my most recent programs in the course as I felt that it was still missing some vital pieces.
-The program met all of the requirements for the course I was doing at the time however the end result needed some more functionality and polishing in order to make it a finished product.
-I believe after the enhancements it is a much more functional and user friendly product and allowed me to demonstrate my knowledge that I gained throughout the computer science course.

 [Software Design Narrative](https://rolandwildes.github.io/SoftwareDesign-Engineering)